dmlb2000/pacifica-uniqueid/README.md

 {"endIndex": 9, "startIndex": 0}
 ```

 Select a different mode to get different unique IDs.
-Currently supported modes are 'file' and 'upload'
+If a mode is currently unsupported by the database,
+a new row will be started to support it

 ```
 curl 'http://localhost:8000/getid?range=10&mode=file'